A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Operator Learning and the Data Requirement for DeepONet

-A different approach trains a network to learn the entire mapping from inputs to outputs, not just for one specific case, but for all possible cases.
-Consider mat foundation design.
-Given load pattern $p(x)$ along the foundation, what deflection $w(x)$ results?
-Normally the governing differential equation must be solved for each new load pattern.
-But what if a network could be trained once on many load-deflection pairs, then queried instantly for any new load pattern?
+MLPs and PINNs approximate a single function $u(x)$ for a specified problem instance.
+Operator learning instead approximates a mapping between function spaces.
+Formally, it learns an operator $G \colon \mathcal{U} \to \mathcal{V}$; for a beam on elastic foundation, $G$ maps a load function $p(x)$ to the deflection function $w(x)$.
+Classical methods solve the governing equation for each new load function, while operator learning trains once on many $(p, w)$ pairs and then evaluates the learned operator for new loads.

-This is called operator learning.
-Deep Operator Networks (DeepONet) \citep{Lu2021DeepONet} and Fourier Neural Operators (FNO) \citep{Li2021FNO} are the leading architectures.
-DeepONet uses two networks: a branch network encodes the input function $p(x)$ sampled at fixed sensor locations, and a trunk network encodes the query locations where output is desired.
-Multiply their outputs and sum to get predictions $w(x)$ everywhere.
-Train on thousands of input-output function pairs.
+Two leading architectures for this task are Deep Operator Networks (DeepONet) \citep{Lu2021DeepONet} and Fourier Neural Operators (FNO) \citep{Li2021FNO}.
+DeepONet uses a branch network to encode the input function $p(x)$ sampled at fixed sensor locations and a trunk network to encode the query locations where output is desired.
+The prediction is the inner product of the branch and trunk encodings, $\hat{w}(x) = \sum_{k=1}^{K} b_k(p) \, t_k(x)$, where $K$ is the latent dimension.
+Each output value $\hat{w}(x)$ therefore depends on the entire input function $p$ through the branch encoding.
+This global structure distinguishes operator learning from the pointwise residual construction used by PINNs.

-The promise is computational amortization---invest time training offline once, then enjoy instant online predictions forever.
-For a parametric study evaluating hundreds of load configurations, this could save enormous time.
-Should we use this for mat foundation design?
+The possible advantage of operator learning is amortization.
+The training cost is paid once, and the trained model is then queried many times.
+Whether this amortization is useful depends on the cost of the reference solver, the number of future queries, the cost of generating training data, and the inference cost of the trained network.